Optimizing Datalog for the GPU: Introduction

-\item The Hash-Indexed Sorted Array (HISA), a novel relation-backing data structure which enables efficient range querying while leveraging the practical efficiencies of sorted arrays in the context of SIMD.
+The second rule requires recursive computation to a fixed-point: the engine iteratively discovers an ever-larger intensional database (\textit{Reach}), starting from the extensional database (\textit{Edge}).
+Unfortunately, best-in-class in-memory Datalogs hit scalability walls around $8$--$16$ threads due to the challenges of working with locking, linked data structures in a parallel, shared-memory setting.
+For example, as we will soon see, when run at $32$ threads on transitive closure, Souffl\'e \cite{jordan2016souffle} (a state-of-the-art CPU-based engine) spends $77.8$\% of its time in serialized tuple deduplication/insertion.

+Compared to CPUs, GPUs offer hundreds of thousands of threads, along with extremely high memory throughput via HBM~\cite{hbm}.
+However, achieving optimal performance necessitates embracing the GPU's programming model.
+Traditionally, CPU-based graphics processing code has been accelerated via SIMD instructions (such as AVX and SSE), necessitating that all threads operate in lockstep and strongly penalizing thread divergence.
+While GPUs are inspired by this SIMD paradigm, modern GPGPU programming is SIMT in nature, allowing parallel execution at a per-thread granularity.
+Threads can diverge at the sub-warp level using advanced thread scheduling techniques~\cite{simt}.
+As we will see, the SIMT nature of modern GPUs is a natural fit for Datalog, which stresses both massive data parallelism (\emph{e}.\emph{g}., large joins), \emph{and} task parallelism (\emph{e}.\emph{g}., multiple rules).

+In this paper, we introduce \tool{}: a GPU-based library for parallel relational algebra kernels, enabling the execution of Datalog programs on modern GPUs. \tool{} is backed by a novel SIMT data structure: the hash-indexed sorted array (HISA).
+We designed HISA to balance the concerns of modern Datalog on the GPU, enabling three critical tasks: (1) efficient range queries, necessary for joins, (2) lock-free deduplication, and (3) parallel iteration.
+Additionally, \tool{} provides abstractions for optimized evaluation of $n$-way loop-joins we call \emph{temporarily-materialized} joins, offering a space-for-time trade-off we found crucial to scale to high data loads.

+We have used \tool{} to implement and comprehensively study the performance of graph analytics (reachability, same generation) and program analysis (points-to analysis), evaluating \tool{} against cuDF, GPUJoin, and Souffl\'e \cite{cudf, shovon2023towards, jordan2016souffle}.
+We observe improved ($5\times$) join performance compared to state-of-the-art GPU join algorithms (due to efficient range queries enabled by HISA), along with significantly reduced memory footprint.
+Additionally, \tool{} is the first-ever GPU Datalog implementation to achieve net-positive performance versus CPU-based engines, beating Souffl\'e (a leading CPU-based solver) by up to $45\times$ (NVIDIA H100 \tool{} vs. EPYC 7543P Souffl\'e).
+Our contributions are as follows: \begin{itemize} \item The Hash-Indexed Sorted Array (HISA), a novel relation-backing data structure which provides range querying while leveraging the efficiencies of dense representations.

-\item \tool{}, a CUDA-based library for building high-throughput deductive analytics applications on the GPU; \tool{} uses HISA as its tuple representation. \tool{} also leverages two novel strategies apropos Datalog on the GPU: eager buffer management and temporarily-materialized $k$-ary joins.
+\item \tool{}, a CUDA-based library for implementing Datalog queries on the GPU; \tool{} uses HISA as its tuple representation. \tool{} also leverages two novel strategies apropos Datalog on the GPU: eager buffer management and temporarily-materialized $n$-way joins.